sammi-turner/Crab-BASIC/README.md

 ### Reserved words

-While most of the classic BASICs employ upper case reserved words, this dialect uses 9 reserved words.
-All lower case.
+While most of the classic BASICs employ upper case reserved words, this dialect uses 11 all lower case reserved words.

 ```
 if